spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 }
 ```

-## How to update component field values
+## How to update component properties

 1. Declare a field of type `Health` Writer and decorate it with a `[Require]` attribute.
 </br>**Note**: The GDK only injects a Writer when your worker gains write authority over the `Health` component.
 The MonoBehaviour requiring the Writer remains disabled otherwise.